Intrinsic antiferromagnetic half-metal and topological phases from the ferrovalley states of the sliding bilayer altermagnets: Discussions

 The sliding engineering provides feasible platform to achieve the antiferromagnetic half-metal and nontrivial topological phase.
 If sliding bilayer fails to open a global gap in one valley, the interlayer distance can be increased to diminish the interlayer coupling, thereby moderately reducing the negative bandgap in this valley.

-It should be noted that the calculated bandgaps are always sensitive to Hubbard parameters and van der Waals functionals.
+It should be noted that the calculated bandgaps are always sensitive to Hubbard parameters and van der Waals functionals as shown in the Fig.\,S6.
 However, in this work, our proposal is not limited to V$_2$OSSe system.
-We propose that by utilizing an altermagnetic monolayer with a small bandgap, the antiferromagnetic half-metal state can be attained through sliding engineering along with ferrovalley states.
+We propose that by utilizing an M$_2$A$_2$B or M$_2$AA$^{\prime}$B altermagnetic monolayer with a small bandgap, the intrinsic antiferromagnetic half-metal state can be attained through sliding engineering along with ferrovalley states.
 Moreover, nontrivial topological phases can be realized via band inversion in these sliding bilayers.